adamkistler98/Orbital-Harvest-Predictor-STL/README.md

 **Orbital Harvest** is a cloud-native geospatial dashboard designed to monitor and forecast agricultural health in the St. Louis region.

 By ingesting multi-spectral imagery from the **European Space Agency's Sentinel-2 constellation**, this application calculates the **Normalized Difference Vegetation Index (NDVI)** to quantify biomass density.
-It then applies a linear regression model to 4 years of historical data to predict future crop yields.=
+It then applies a linear regression model to 4 years of historical data to predict future crop yields.

 This application is a Cloud-Native Geospatial Dashboard that automates the ingestion of satellite imagery to monitor agricultural health in real-time.